reddickda/threeFiberPortfolio/README.md

 # Personal react-three-fiber portfolio

-The purpose of this project is to be my personal portfolio where I can add any 3D design/scenes I like using the Routing
+The purpose of this project is to be my personal portfolio where I can add any 3D design/scenes I like using routing

 ## The Stack